dhruv-yadav-nitj/Which-Indian-Celebrity-Are-You/README.md

 # Which Indian Celebrity Are You

- Predicts which Indian celebrity a person looks like using Deep Learning and ResNet50.
+Predict which Indian celebrity a person looks like using deep learning and ResNet50.

+## Overview

+This project is a deep learning application that utilizes the ResNet50 architecture to predict the Indian celebrity a person resembles based on a given image.
+The model has been trained on a dataset containing images of 100 Indian celebrities, totaling around 8500 images.

+## Features

+- Predicts Indian celebrity lookalikes from input images.
+- Utilizes the powerful ResNet50 convolutional neural network.
+- Trained on a diverse dataset of 100 Indian celebrities.

+## Demo

+Include a link to a live demo or screenshots showcasing the project in action.